aeturrell/coding-for-economists/README.md

 The rest of this readme is intended to help those who are contributing to the book, rather than readers.

+Note that there is a custom, non-compliant `pyproject.toml` file included in this project.
+Its main purpose is to provide the version of the book, and the version of Python.

 ## Dev

 These instructions are only for developers working on the book.